jmartinez1798/julianmartinezresume/replit.md

 - Focus on versatility across different industry sectors

 ## Recent Changes
-- Integrated Martinez personal brand throughout the entire website (2025-01-24)
-- Created custom MartinezLogo component featuring the three diagonal stripes (M logo)
+- Redesigned Martinez logo to create proper M silhouette with three diagonal stripes (2025-01-24)
+- Created MartinezResumeLogo component specifically for professional resume use
+- Improved logo geometry to better represent the letter M shape
-- Replaced generic "JM" initials with authentic Martinez logo SVG in hero and navigation
+- Added logo preview in About section showing different sizes and variants
-- Added MartinezPattern component for subtle branded background elements
-- Implemented MartinezAccent decorative elements across sections
+- Created getMartinezLogoSVG function for exporting logo to documents
+- Updated all logo instances across website with improved M silhouette design
-- Created branded Footer with Martinez logo and consistent visual identity
+- Enhanced brand consistency with more accurate representation of Martinez identity
-- Established cohesive minimalist design system reflecting the personal brand
-- Maintained professional appearance while incorporating personal brand elements